rfeinman/learning-to-learn/README.md

 where `</path/to/save/folder>` is a string containing the folder name you'd like to use for the results (folder should not yet exist, or it will be overwritten).
 This will default to `../results/mlp_loop_combined` if left unspecified.
+Results of the 1st-order and 2nd-order generalization tests will be recorded for all 10 trials of each dataset size.
 The parameter `ep=200` indicates that you'd like to train for 200 epochs, parameter `r=10` indicates that you'd like to train 10 model runs for each dataset size, and parameter `b=32` indicates that you'd like to use a batch size of 32 (although, for a training set with N samples, the batch size will be min(N/5, 32) to ensure that we use at least 5 batches in SGD).
 This model will be trained on CPU, as it is too small to benefit from GPU.

+To perform the parametric sensitivity tests with the MLP, see `notebooks/parametric_tests_mlp.ipynb` for a walk-through.

 ### Experiment 2